 In any case, it is clear from Table 1 that although weather has a significant effect on investor behavior, the effects vary largely between the studies.
-For example, some studies find the effect of cloud coverage significant (Saunders 1993; Hirshleifer & Shumway 2003) and some do not (Kamstra et al. 2003).
+For example, some studies find the effect of cloud coverage significant [9,10] and some do not [11].
 We suspect that this is due to misspecification of the independent variable.
 In our paper we chose to focus on luminance instead of cloudiness because of the well-understood effects of luminance on brain function, and an absence of evidence that cloudiness, per se, influences brain function.
-There are no sensory receptors in our nervous system that are influenced by cloud coverage (see footnote 2 in discussion for details).
-In line with this neurobiological observation, Kamstra et al. (2003) found that when the duration of the light period of the day (which has a much bigger effect on aggregate luminance than does cloud coverage) is accounted for, the effect of cloudiness on market returns disappears.
-(Though we note that in North America and Europe, duration of the light period and cloud coverage are not independent.)
-More to the point, though, we find luminance to be a much more relevant variable from the policy point of view since, unlike cloud coverage, it can be easily manipulated through adjustments in indoor lighting systems - a point to which we return in the discussion.
-Although we rush to clarify that this cannot be done using standard indoor lighting and requires special highintensity lamps that are specifically designed to imitate both the intensity and spectrum of outdoor lighting.
+There are no sensory receptors in our nervous system that are influenced by cloud coverage.
+In line with this neurobiological observation, another paper [11] found that when the duration of the light period of the day (which has a much bigger effect on aggregate luminance than does cloud coverage) is accounted for, the effect of cloudiness on market returns disappears.
+Unlike cloud coverage, luminance can also be easily manipulated through adjustments in indoor lighting systems.
+Although we rush to clarify that this cannot be done using standard indoor lighting and requires special high-intensity lamps that are specifically designed to imitate both the intensity and spectrum of outdoor lighting.

 To our knowledge no study has yet established any direct microeconomic-level link between luminance level (absolute or relative) and risk attitudes or other standard measures of individual-level preferences or choice behavior.
-Perhaps just as intriguing is the fact that the effect of neither weather nor luminance on choice rationality and stochasticity in choice has never been examined.
-To better understand the associations between these variables in a structurally defensible manner and in a way that can influence policy, we therefore used an established and incentive-compatible experimental task to measure preferences for risk, preferences for ambiguity, inconsistency and propensity to choose dominated options over a period of two years across 2530 visitors to the US National Academy of Sciences Museum in Washington, DC.
+Perhaps just as intriguing is the fact that the effect of neither weather nor luminance on choice rationality and stochasticity in choice has ever been examined.
+To better understand the associations between these variables in a structurally defensible manner, we therefore used an established and incentive-compatible experimental task to measure preferences for risk, preferences for ambiguity, inconsistency and propensity to choose dominated options over a period of two years across 2530 visitors to the US National Academy of Sciences Museum in Washington, DC.
 We then investigated whether daily changes in surface luminance in the geographical area where our study was conducted could account for some of the day-to-day variation in our study participant's preferences.
-Because luminance variation has significant hourly, daily and seasonal components, our assessment relied on direct minute-by-minute measures of luminance in the Washington DC area made by the US National Oceanographic and Atmospheric Administration.
+Because luminance variation has significant hourly, daily and seasonal components, our